frostebite/UnityGitHooks/README.md

 # Easily use git hooks in Unity projects

-"Unity Git Hooks" comes with further utilities to handle common Unity workflow needs
+"Unity Git Hooks" comes with further options for common Unity workflow needs:
+- Automatically find Unity installation folder and correct project editor version
+- Open editor or immediately run jobs in the editor if already open
+- Trigger any command-line tool, Unity test or Unity editor script
+- Pre-made checks requiring compiling code to commit/push code
+- Enforce local (git plugins)
-- Hook management (via Lefthook)
+- Tidy management of many Hooks (via Lefthook)
-- Run tests
-- Require compiling code
-- Require git plugin installed

 ## What is Lefthook
 "Unity Git Hooks" requires and helps you install "Lefthook", Lefthook allows you to easily set up and manage git hooks.